Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/3_Signal_Strength/README.md

 It is the responsibility of the teaching staff to provide students with an Access Point 📳 using the M5Core2 module for this activity.
 The Networking activity is the most appropriate choice as it requires only the creation of an Access Point 📳.
 It is also necessary to share with the students the following information regarding __RSSI__ and signal strength.
 <img src="https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/3_Signal_Strength/RSSI.png?raw=true" alt="RSSI" title="RSSI" width="450" />
-To determine the strength of the signal in Cyberville, the teacher 🧑‍🏫 should walk out of the classroom or away from the b.boards.
+To determine the strength of the signal in __Cyberville__, the teacher 🧑‍🏫 should walk out of the classroom or away from the b.boards.
 Students 🧑‍🎓 will read the signal strength based on their code, and Teacher's location with the M5Core2.

 ### 🧑‍🎓 __*Students*__